Task Force Games

 Task Force Games was a game company started in 1979 by Allen Eldridge and Stephen V. Cole.
 TFG published many games, most notably including both Star Fleet Battles (currently published by the original designers, Amarillo Design Bureau) and the Starfire series of games (which is now published by Starfire Design Studio), which were later novelized by David Weber into such books as In Death Ground, The Shiva Option and Insurrection.
 Eldridge sold the company to New World Computing in 1988, which became a division of The 3DO Company in 1996 and went out of business in 2003.

 During the period that TFG was owned by New World Computing, the two companies attempted the first-ever simultaneous release of a board game and computer game.
 The two versions of King's Bounty wound up releasing about 9 months apart, and after NWC had sold TFG to John Olsen.
 Future versions of New World Computing's version of King's Bounty were called Heroes of Might & Magic to avoid confusion between the two very different games that had been designed by different designers.
 TFG never wound up releasing a second version of the King's Bounty board game.

 TFG also published historical games such as Battlewagon and History of the Second World War.
+One game, Supervillains (1982), attempted to combine a board wargame with elements of role-playing.

 Task Force Games also published a series of Pocket Games, their version of microgames.
 Several of these microgames were later expanded and released as board games.
 TFG microgames include: